chriswmann/getignore/README.md

   It is re-fetched after seven days.
 If that refresh fails, the stale index is used rather than failing the run.
 - `files/<blob sha>` — one file per template, named by its blob SHA.
 A cached template is valid exactly when its SHA matches the current index entry, so no freshness check is needed.
+If `gi` cannot write a template to the cache, it stops without writing the destination file.

 Clear it with `rm -r ~/.cache/getignore`, or `mise run clear-cache`.